 LANARK COUNTY, ONTARIO

 For a Creative Cruiser like myself, Lanark County is the ultimate destination for local culture, history, and immersive adventures.
 In fact, Lanark County checks off many interests for the Rustic Roamers, Memory Makers, Serenity Seekers, and the Freedom Finders.
 There’s truly something for everyone here.

-I spent approximately a day and a half in Lanark County with my travel buddy, Lindsay of I’ve Been Bit.
+I spent approximately a day and a half in Lanark County with my travel buddy, Lindsay.
 For someone living in the Toronto area, southern Ontario, eastern Ontario, or New York state, a trip to Lanark County makes the perfect weekend getaway.
 If you leave on Friday afternoon, you can spend two cozy nights in the region, exploring for a day and a half before driving back home on Sunday evening.